Standard Body Measurements and the Magic of Illusion - create garments that make you look and feel your best.

 Putting Theory into Practice

 Imagine you're sewing a tailored dress for yourself.
-Your bust measures 36 inches, waist 28 inches, and hips 38 inches.
+Your bust measures 36 inches, your waist 28 inches, and hips 38 inches.

-These measurements guide you to choose the appropriate pattern size and make necessary adjustments for a perfect fit.
+These measurements guide you to choose the appropriate pattern size and make the necessary adjustments for a perfect fit.

 When you cut your fabric and sew, you'll ensure that the dress flatters your curves and hugs your body in all the right places.